RajaGitHubRepo/hello-world/Angular_Ngrx/Strongly typing the Actions.md

             }
        }

+ ## why union type for action creators ?
-       -- Did not Understand the union typing ( Need to come back later and understand the what is union types and why we need to union type the action creators )
+      -- Did not Understand the union typing ( Need to come back later and understand the what is union types and why we need to union type the action creators ) The second paramter in reducer will be action and earlier we have not specified the type. by defining the union type of all the action creators we can we the union type here. so the action cretors should be of one of the union type above.

 ##